personalrobotics/openvr_ros_bridge/README.md

 # Running

-On a linux machine with ROS installed (or through bash on windows), run the rosbridge server via
+On a machine with ROS:
 `roslaunch rosbridge_server rosbridge_websocket.launch`

-On the windows machine with OpenVR and whatever hardware you're using installed (presumably an HTC vive), run
+On the windows machine with OpenVR and HMD:
+[strongly recommended] start SteamVR
 `truss scripts/bridge.t rosbridge_hostname [config.t]`